communitiesuk/fsd2-formulation-ui/docs/prototype-backlog.md

 - [x] Designer: "Strategic Fit" Q always has validation hint of "Answer must be Yes"

+- [x] Fix the show / hide of the Publish button

+- [ ] Add the Application Questions to the payload of the event

 - [ ] (STRETCH) Designer: Capital Spend question is shown with validation hint blank UNLESS fund setup 'capital spend' is 'yes' in which case "Must be NO"